 Cruising is fast becoming one of the most popular ways to travel.
 There’s something to be said for what are essentially moving hotels – unpacking your bag once but experiencing a variety of wonderful destinations.
-The popularity of cruising is also making way for some fantastic value cruises, and we’ve collated our top picks for 2020.
+The popularity of small-ship cruising is also making way for some fantastic value cruises, and we’ve collated our top picks for 2020.

 Often described as “The Last Frontier” in terms of travel, Antarctica is a dream destination of many.
 The untouched wilderness, ice as far as the eye can see and unique wildlife are often what inspires people to make the voyage to the frozen continent.
 While pricing has often made Antarctica seem impossible, the higher interest in this destination has meant more trips, making it more affordable than ever.
 See a variety of penguins, seals, whales and birds.

 Cruises to Antarctica start from $7,090 for a triple share or $10,919 for a twin share on a 10-day cruise.

 If flying to South America is a bit of a stretch, we’d recommend exploring the Subantarctic Islands off the coast of New Zealand.
 Recognised as the largest natural sanctuary in New Zealand, and a UNESCO World Heritage Site, these volcanic islands are home to a variety of unique plant and wildlife.
 This includes large colonies of birds, including penguins, sea lions and seals.

 Cruises to the Subantarctic Islands depart for 14 days from $14,440*pp.